innoze-tech/innoze-tech/README.md

 ## 🔗 See Our Full Work

-> 👉 Visit our organization for full project details, case studies and more:
+> 👉 Visit our organization for full tech stack, case studies, and all project details:

 <p align="center">
   <a href="https://github.com/innozetech" target="_blank">